kalafut/kalafut.net/site/content/posts/premature-architecture.md

 date: 2024-04-24T17:47:54.247Z
 draft: false
 ---
-A few months ago, I started learning Flutter to build an app I'd been thinking about for a while.
+A few months ago, I started learning [Flutter](https://flutter.dev/) to build an app I'd been thinking about for a while.
 I joined the various Flutter-centric communities and followed developers who were active in the space.
 Overall, I've thoroughly enjoyed both the framework and the community dialog.
-But one element jumped out right away: a tremendous amount of material put out, both in social media and spammy Medium posts, bikeshedding over what I considered very "big software" topics like architecture.
-I was taken aback since most of the software to be built is a mobile app, and often by a single developer.
-Whatever gets people over the finish line is what these folks need, so all this Architecture discussion seems like quite a distraction.
+But one element jumped out right away: a tremendous amount of material put out in social media and spammy Medium posts, bikeshedding over what I considered "big software" topics like architecture.
+I was taken aback since most of the Flutter usage was for building a mobile app, and it was often done by a single developer.
+Whatever gets these people over the finish line is they needed, so all this Architecture discussion seems like quite a distraction.
 There has been some pushback, for example, this excellent tweet thread:

 https://x.com/peteralexbizjak/status/1783015772463263938